calvbore/zk-hello-world-noir/README.md

 use std::hash::poseidon::bn254::hash_2;
 ```

 Define the `hasher` function that will be used inside the merkle tree calculations.
-It will be a simple wrapper around the `poseidon2` `hash` function.
+It will be a simple wrapper around the `poseidon` `hash` function.

 ```
 fn hasher(leaves: [Field; 2]) -> Field {